devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/66.png)

-We see we get roughly an equal 1/4 probabilitiy to yield each computational basis state in its classical form.
-Let us see this result more closely by performing this circuit on the computational basis states:
+The results show that each computational basis state has approximately equal probability (1/4).
+The measurement outputs are now defined as classical bits.

+Let's apply the same circuit (excluding measurement gates) to the standard computational basis states to observe the outcomes.

 ```python
 # Generating the same circuit, but without the measurement gates